2021 Postdoc Slam Competition

 - Did the presentation follow a clear and logical sequence?

-- Was the scientific topic, research significance, results/impact and outcomes communicated in language appropriate to a non-specialist audience?
+- Was the presentation topic, research significance, results/impact and outcomes communicated in language appropriate to a non-specialist audience?

 - Did the presenter spend adequate time on each element of their presentation – or did they elaborate for too long on one aspect or was the presentation rushed?